 (i) Externally fired boilers, in which heat adding is complete outwardly that is furnace is outside the boiler unit for example, Lanchashire boiler, Locomotive boiler and so on.

 (ii) Internally fired boilers, in which heat adding is done inside that is furnace is within boiler unit.
-Such as Bobcock Wilcox boiler, Cochran boiler and so on.
+Such as Bobcock Wilcox boiler, Cochran boiler and so on. (b) Based upon the direction/axis of shell: According to axis of shell boiler can be classify as vertical and horizontal boiler.

 (i) Vertical boilers have its shell vertical.